Sitecore/help/en/pathanalyzer/pageanalyzer-help.md

 page category level vs. individual page level.

 ## Date range selector {#date-selector}

-You can select a date range using the date range selector either by selecting individual start and end dates from the calendars or by choosing one of the pre-defined date ranges.
+You can select a date range using the date range selector either by selecting individual start and end dates from the calendars, or by choosing one of the pre-defined date ranges.

 ### Dates missing data {#date-selector-missing-dates}

 There may be cases where a map has no available data for some dates, even if there are available data before or after these dates.
 This may be due to no interactions recorded for a date, or an error occurred